📍 Fairfax County, Virginia

 What Fairfax Station is known for

-- The Fairfax Station Railroad Museum, on the site where Clara Barton treated the wounded after Second Manassas (1862).
+- The Fairfax Station Railroad Museum, on the site of the original Orange & Alexandria depot.

 Fairfax Station in the news